tinaok/Hack4RiOMAR/content/_index.md

 ## About the Workhathon

-We are excited to invite a select group of experts to an exclusive workhathon focused on exploring the integration of Discrete Global Grid Systems (DGGS) into future data workflows for the FAIR2Adapt project, using high-resolution RiOMar data.
+We are excited to invite a small group of experts to a workathon focused on exploring the integration of Discrete Global Grid Systems (DGGS) into future data workflows for the FAIR2Adapt project, using high-resolution RiOMar data.
 This event will assess how to develop a preprocessing pipeline for publishing datasets into DGGS grids and evaluate how this approach can streamline data co-location and fusion, providing critical support for climate adaptation strategies.

-This workhathon aims to lay the foundation for future efforts in FAIR2Adapt by:
+This workathon aims to lay the foundation for future efforts in FAIR2Adapt by:

 - **Deep Dive into DGGS**: Explore the fundamentals and advantages of DGGS for high-resolution spatial data management, with a focus on leveraging [xdggs](https://github.com/xarray-contrib/xdggs) for scalable and efficient analysis.
 - **Assess RiOMar Data**: Examine the RiOMar datasets and associated metadata to evaluate their readiness for DGGS integration and explore how tools within the Pangeo ecosystem can facilitate data access and preprocessing.